 Interventions aimed at changing this self-fulfilling pattern of thinking begin by teaching people to identify negative thoughts when they occur.
 Whenever they feel anxious about a social encounter, find themselves focusing on everything that went wrong, or wondering if they've made a bad impression, a red flag is raised.

 Next, they learn to treat these negative thoughts as testable hypotheses rather than fact.
 They consider other possibilities — maybe everything will go smoothly, maybe it wasn't all bad, perhaps everyone liked me after all.
 They practice trying to see things from the perspective of others, and interpret their actions more benignly.

 Take the case of Bob the Distant Coworker.
-With thought retraining, lonely people learn to ask themselves questions like "Am I sure Bob doesn't like me?
-Could there be other, more likely reasons for his quiet, reserved behavior at work?
+With thought retraining, lonely people learn to ask themselves questions like, "Am I sure Bob doesn't like me?
+Could there be other, more likely reasons for his quiet, reserved behavior?
 Could he simply be preoccupied with some problem?
 I know sometimes I get quiet and distracted when something is bothering me.
-Maybe Bob's behavior has nothing to do with me!"
+Maybe Bob's behavior has nothing to do with me."

 Once the negative thoughts are banished, lonely people can approach new relationships with a positive, optimistic outlook, see the best in others, and learn to feel more confident about themselves.

 With four approaches to curing loneliness, the obvious question is: What works?
 Thanks to a recent meta-analysis of 50 different loneliness interventions, the answer is clear: Interventions aimed at changing maladaptive thinking patterns were, on average, four times more effective than other interventions in reducing loneliness.
 (In fact, the other three approaches weren't particularly effective at all.)